fherwig/ASTR404_24/Assigned_Reading.md

 * I recommend reading chapter 1.1, it is fun, but if you under time pressure you could skip it

 #### Process for selecting your project topic
-* on the April 5 quiz I will ask you for your initial project idea, you could change it later
+* on the March 5 quiz I will ask you for your initial project idea, you could change it later
-* in the April 8 class I will ask you about some brief summary of your project idea to explain to the class and get a question or comment
+* in the March 8 class I will ask you about some brief summary of your project idea to explain to the class and get a question or comment
-* on the April 12 quiz I ask you to write down the final project title and a one-sentence summary of the project goals
+* on the March 12 quiz I ask you to write down the final project title and a one-sentence summary of the project goals

 #### Selection of topics for 2nd half of course
 * extreme stars, magnetic stars, quark stars